oberocks/obebs4/README.md

 <img src="https://library.mattmct.com/images/obebs4-build-big-picture.jpg" alt="OBE:BS4 Build Process - The Big Picture" width="100%">

+It's worth noting, that new projects and prototypes aren't necessarily a part of the library.
+To try out new ideas, it's best to use a boilerplate provided by the design system, with a fresh HTML file.
+The boilerplates in the OBE:BS4 system should be set-up to let teammembers copy and paste as few times as possible to creative mode as fast as possible.

+However, when creating new components or element variations, you often will want to add your awesome creation into the library for your team and projects to use freely.

+*(More on extending the library with your own components/elements as the project matures a bit past this intial alpha stage!
+See the roadmap section for more!)*

 ### Project Directories

 This project consists of 3 project directories and a handful of process files, that are intended to be a part of your project's root directory.